 State of the Union Essay Contest

 Sen. Bernie Sanders’ annual State of the Union essay contest is designed to engage Vermont’s high school students on the major issues facing the country.
-Over the past four years, more than 1,150 students from schools throughout Vermont wrote essays to the senator about important issues such as the declining middle class, climate change, health care reform and the rising cost of a college education.
+Over the past seven years, students from schools throughout Vermont have written essays to the senator about important issues such as the declining middle class, climate change, health care reform and the rising cost of a college education.

-DEADLINE: Student essays must be submitted by noon on Friday, Jan.
-9, 2015.
+DEADLINE: Student essays must be submitted by Wednesday, January 10, 2018.